kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ##

-### Appendix A to Part 36—Aircraft Noise Measurement and Evaluation Under §36.101
+### Appendix A to Part 36—Aircraft Noise Measurement and Evaluation Under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.101   Noise measurement and evaluation.|§36.101]]

 A36.1 *Introduction.*